-As at
+A As at

-March 31, December 31,

-\$'000 2022 2021
+\$'000 June 30, 2022 December 31, 2021

-VAT Songas workovers 2,205 2,205
+VAT on Songas workovers 2,205 2,205

 Lease deposit 10 10

 2,215 2,215

-In 2017, based on agreement with TPDC, \$12.3 million relating to the Songas share of workover costs of the wells SS-5 and SS-9 was transferred to the cost pool enabling the Company to recover the costs via the PSA cost recovery mechanism.
+In 2017, based on agreement with TPDC, \$12.3 million relating to the Songas share of workover costs of the SS-5 and SS-9 wells was transferred to the cost pool enabling the Company to recover the costs via the PSA cost recovery mechanism.
 This resulted in \$2.2 million relating to VAT on the workovers that had already been paid being reclassified as a long-term receivable.
 The Company continues to take action to collect the workover costs.
 Amounts not collected will be pursued through the mechanisms provided in the agreements with Songas.